 Game Day Preview: Americans at Idaho, 8:10 PM CST

-Boise, Idaho - The Allen Americans, ECHL affiliate of the Ottawa Senators (NHL), and Belleville Senators (AHL), face the Idaho Steelheads this evening in the first game of a three-game series.
-The Americans won two of three games against the Steelheads in late December.
+Boise, Idaho - The Allen Americans, ECHL affiliate of the Ottawa Senators (NHL), and Belleville Senators (AHL), play the middle game of a three-game series tonight in Boise.
+The Americans earned a point in a 3-2 overtime loss on Wednesday night.
 Game time this evening is 8:10 PM CST.

 Allen Americans Tonight: